galnir/Master-Bot/README.md

 Create a `.env` file in the root directory of the project and copy the contents of `.env.example` to it.
 Change 'john' and 'doe' to the name of your OS's user.

 ## Important
-After you're done installing all the dependencies and entering all tokens and env variables, run ```npx prisma generate```
+After you're done installing all the dependencies and entering all tokens and env variables, run ```npx prisma migrate dev```

 ### Lavalink startup